-The heating generation matches heating demands of consumers quite well in winter days as shown in Fig. 4.
+The heating generation matches heating demands of consumers quite well in winter day as shown in Fig. 4.
 Moreover, CHP provides constant heating capacity, while HP ramps up and down to deliver extra heating power to meet the heating demands.
 HP are nearly turned off in summer day, and excess heating power from CHP can be exported or utilized to drive ABC to producing cooling as can be seen in Fig 4.
 The total annual exported heating for the four towns is 216.8, 32.6, 86.5, and 40.6 MWh, respectively.

-EC, a main supplier of cooling, coordinates with ABC to meet the cooling demands of consumers as can be seen in Fig. 5.
+ABC to meet the cooling demands of consumers as can be seen in Fig. 5.
 EC ramps up and down to cover the cooling deficit in summer and winter days.
 Only a fraction of CHP thermal power is used to drive ABC for producing cooling, as exporting some of its thermal power minimizes total cost of each consumer.
-Moreover, EC tends to cover all the cooling demands in a winter day, as its cooling is relatively low and CHP thermal power is mainly used to provide heating.
+Moreover, EC tends to cover all the cooling demands in winter day, as its cooling is relatively low and CHP thermal power is mainly used to provide heating.